-- License CoreCard sells a software license to a customer who then runs the CoreCard software system, configured for the customer's unique requirements, at a customer controlled location.
+- License CoreCard sells a software license to a customer who then runs the CoreCard software system, configured for the customer's unique requirements, at a customer-controlled location.
 It usually requires substantial additional resources from CoreCard to customize or operate the licensed software.
-CoreCard is de-emphasizing the license option. - Processing Services CoreCard offers processing services that allow customers to outsource their card processing requirements to CoreCard.
-CoreCard manages all aspects of the processing functions using its proprietary software configured for each processing customer.
+CoreCard is de-emphasizing the license option. - Processing Services CoreCard offers processing services that allow customers to outsource their card processing requirements to CoreCard manages all aspects of the processing functions using its proprietary software configured for each processing customer.

 We continue to add resources to expand upon our infrastructure investment to support CoreCard's Processing Services line of business.
-CoreCard processes prepaid cards and credit cards (private label and open loop/network) for a number of customers and anticipates steadily growing this business further in 2023 and future years.
+CoreCard processes prepaid cards and credit cards (private label and open loop/network) for a number of customers and anticipates steadily growing this business further in 2024 and future years.
 CoreCard has multiple secure processing data centers at third party locations, is certified as compliant with the Payment Card Industry (PCI) Data Security Standards and has an SOC 1 and SOC 2 independent audit report that can be relied on by its prepaid and credit processing customers.
 It has obtained certification from American Express, Discover, MasterCard, Visa, Star and Pulse.

-CoreCard added Goldman Sachs Group, Inc. as a customer in 2018, referred to as "Customer A" in the Notes to Consolidated Financial Statements, which represented 75% and 71% of our consolidated revenues for the twelve months ended December 31, 2022 and 2021, respectively.
-We expect future professional services, maintenance, and license revenue from this customer in 2023 and future years, however the amount and timing will be dependent on various factors not in our control such as the number of accounts on file and the level of customization needed by the customer.
+CoreCard added Goldman Sachs Group, Inc. as a customer in 2018, referred to as "Customer A" in the Notes to Consolidated Financial Statements, which represented 67% and 75% of our consolidated revenues for the twelve months ended December 31, 2023 and 2022, respectively.
+We expect future professional services, maintenance, and license revenue from this customer in 2024 and future years, however the amount and timing will be dependent on various factors not in our control such as the number of accounts on file, the level of customization needed by the customer and whether the customer continues its credit card line of business.